shetabit/php-simple-zip-exctractor/README.md

 # php-simple-zip-exctractor
-Upload and extract a zip file into a directory with authentication
+Upload and extract a zip file into a directory with authentication Only one file upload is needed.
+It will handle throttling without using additional files or DBs.

 ⚠️ It requires PHP zip extension.
 ### It can help with uploading Vue or React projects which are built in the local environment and you don't want to open server file manager to upload it.